JannisErhard/Bootleg-Defeat-The-Demon-Lord/README.md

 M is another kind of door, it only needs special keys, C, and 3 of them, to open.

+Defeat the Black face to progress to the next map.

 ## Disclaimer
 The code doesn't solve the exercise.
 It's also written poorly.

+Currently there are two maps.